 A cooperative arrangement with Essex County Community College enables EVS students to earn college credit for Foundations of Math and Foundations of English courses taken at EVS during their senior year.

-In addition to traditional academic programs, instruction is provided in cosmetology, culinary arts, fashion design, jewelry design, music production, visual art, woodworking, automotive technology, and landscape design.
+In addition to traditional academic programs, instruction is provided in cosmetology, culinary arts, music production, visual art, woodworking, automotive technology, landscape design, hydroponics, robotics, business, and college/career readiness.
 A Career Day is held each year to help students transition into the workplace.